jeffwilcox/jeffwilcox.blog/_posts/2013-09-11-mongodb-azure-linux-cli.md

 If you look into fault and update domains in the Windows Azure documentation, you'll be able to learn more about the underlying concepts.

-### Geo-redundancy
+## Geo-redundancy + Storage

 When it comes to the geo-redundancy features built in to Windows Azure, effectively we make sure with writes to distribute the information across the local region (there will be 3 confirmed writes to a set of storage servers before we return a successful write for local redundancy) - but with geo-redundancy, we'll also send this to another entire data center.

-XXX
+If you want to do any kind of RAID configuration, you won't want georedundancy, because it isn't guaranteed.
+I disable geo replication.

-## Preparing the infrastructure: Networks, compute, storage and disks
+# Preparing the infrastructure: Networks, compute, storage and disks

 Make sure you've installed the [Windows Azure Command Line Tools on your Mac](http://www.windowsazure.com/en-us/downloads/#cmd-line-tools).
 This will add an `azure` command to your path.
 (Node.js users: simply run `sudo npm install azure-cli` and the command will be globally installed).

+LET'S DO THIS!

-### Ensure you have credentials and management certs installed
+## Ensure you have credentials and management certs installed

 The first time you use the tool, you need to run `azure account import` to pull in management credentials for your account.
 If this is the first time, quickly set things up by following the [How to download and import publish settings](http://www.windowsazure.com/en-us/manage/linux/how-to-guides/command-line-tools/) section of the CLI tutorial.

-### Create an Affinity Group
+## Create an Affinity Group

-x
+This will be a service management group for storage, virtual networks, etc. I'm going to give it a name: California.
+And it will be located in the US West data center.

 <pre class="brush: bash">
 $ azure account affinity-group create \